Janine Watson: Taekwondo

 In 2018, after a three-year break from kyorugi (sparring), she returned to the discipline, as it was included in the 2020 Tokyo Paralympics program.
 Watson won Australia's first Paralympic taekwondo medal, claiming bronze in the Women's +58kg.

+In 2023 she was presented with the Australian Sports Medal for her achievements in taekwondo.

 Wheelchair tennis

 She also took up wheelchair tennis after her diagnosis.
 She has won four consecutive Australian Singles Titles in Wheelchair Tennis in 2016, 2017, 2018 and 2019.